 I am a PhD-Researcher at the European University Institute in Florence, Italy.
-In my thesis, I work on the effects of outsourcing on internal and external workers across firms, education, and income.
+In my thesis, I work on the effects of outsourcing on internal and external workers across sectors, education-, and income brackets.
 The aim is first to develop the concept of the “fragmented workplace” where internally employed staff and external contractors are working together.
 Second, I am particularly interested in the social and political attitudes of workers in these fragmented workplaces.

 I started my dissertation in fall of 2019, after having worked for more than two years in Berlin.
 My work experience includes working as a researcher in the 2017 national election campaign for the Social-Democratic Party of Germany (SPD), and working as a public sector consultant for PD, the in-house consultancy of the German federal government.